krailis/zynq-axi-tutorial/README.md

 ### AXI4-Lite Interface

 In case of an IP with an AXI4-Lite interface the interconnection with the PS is for the most part automated and the Synthesis, Implementation and Bitstream Generation steps may follow.
+Vivado automatically adds an AXI Interconnect Block and a Processor System Reset.
+The IRQ_F2P port of the ZYNQ should be enabled in order to receive interrupts from our custom AXI4-Lite IP.

 ### AXI4-Stream Interface

-For an IP with AXI4-Stream interfaces the interconnection process is not as automated as in the previous case.
-AXI4-Stream peripherals require the addition of AXI DMA IPs.
+For an IP with AXI4-Stream interfaces the interconnection process is partially automated in comparison with the previous case.
+AXI4-Stream peripherals require the manual addition and re-configuration of AXI DMA IP Blocks.
+The AXI DMA IP performs as both slave and master to the ZYNQ-7 Processing System.
+Vivado automatically adds components similarly to the AXI4-Lite case.
+An additional component is an AXI Memory Interconnect Block for the AXI DMA to handle the main memory through ZYNQ's High-Performance Slave Port.